khalilsellamii/kerberos-with-postgres/README.md

 ```
 $ psql -d khalil_database -h postgres.sec.com -U khalil
 ```
+An error should occur now mentionning that no pg_hba entry for the client host, which is supposed to be as we didn't get a service ticket !!

 In the client machine, get a ticket from the tgt (ticket granting ticket) service of kerberos
 ```